-This state park may as well be called "Gorgeous" State Park due to its unique collection of waterfalls, rugged river gorges, sheer rock cliffs and one of the greatest concentrations of rare and unique plant and animal species in the eastern United States.
+This state park might as well be called "Gorgeous" State Park due to its unique collection of waterfalls, rugged river gorges, sheer rock cliffs and one of the greatest concentrations of rare and unique plant and animal species to be found in the eastern United States.

-There are two picnic shelters on the Loop Road.
-Park at either one to hike the Picnic Connector, Bearwallow Valley, and Bearwallow Falls trails.
-These trails lead through some nice forests, up to an overlook off the Blue Ridge Escarpment, and down to a view of a cascading waterfall (respectively).
-Hike all three after your picnic for a total distance of just under 2 miles.
-Even the kids will love them!
+Park at the visitor center or either of the two picnic shelters along the main road to hike the Picnic Connector, Bearwallow Valley, and Bearwallow Falls trails.
+These three connected trails lead through some nice forests, up to an overlook off the Blue Ridge Escarpment, and down to a view of a cascading waterfall (respectively).
+Hike all three after your picnic for a total distance of about 3 miles.
+Even the kids will love these!

-From the picnic shelters above, go on around the loop road to the Rainbow Falls trailhead parking area.
-The Rainbow Falls trail leads out of the park onto National Forest lands, down to the Horsepasture River and to Rainbow Falls, for a hike of 3 miles round-trip.
-Hike another mile round-trip to see two more falls, including Turtleback and Drift Falls.
+At the southern tip of the loop road is the Grassy Ridge trailhead parking area.
+The Rainbow Falls trail leads out of the park onto Pisgah National Forest lands, down to the Horsepasture River and to Rainbow Falls, for a hike of 3 miles round-trip.
+Hike another mile round-trip (for 4 miles total) to see two more waterfalls: Turtleback and Drift Falls.

 This is only an overview of the hiking trails available.
 For details on each individual trail, visit the Grassy Ridge or Frozen Creek Trails pages, and for what we consider to be the Best Hikes in the park, see the Hikes page.

-The separate Grassy Ridge trailhead parking area - at the tip of the loop - is open as well.
-It marks the beginning of the new Rainbow Falls trail, which leads to the Horsepasture River.
-Ample parking and an informational kiosk are available at this parking area, but there are no facilities there.
+The trailhead parking area, located at the southern tip of the loop road, is open as well.
+It marks the beginning of the Rainbow Falls trail, which leads to the Horsepasture River.
+Ample parking spaces and an informational kiosk are available, but there are no other facilities there.

 Places to Stay